History, Facts & Track Updates

 (gibbers), few dune crossings which don't cause problems.
 It is

 essential to drive to conditions.
-A 4WD is recommended, and more convenient than a 2WD,
+A 4WD is recommended, and much more convenient than a 2WD,

 managing the rough ride.
-Please note that most car hire companies won't allow you to take a conventional vehicle on the track.
+Please note that most car hire companies won't allow you to drive a conventional vehicle on routes like this.

 Read more about conditions further down on this page.